pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 When none of the above suggestions help, do ask for assistance on the `PyInstaller Email List`_.

-Then, if you think it likely that you see a bug in |PyInstaller|, refer to the `How to Report Bugs`_ page.
+Then, if you think it likely that you see a bug in PyInstaller, refer to the `How to Report Bugs`_ page.